rossaman4/vivax_clinical_illness/3. Age-incidence curves/readme.md

 ### 3. Age-incidence curves (Figure 5)

 The age-incidence curves for clinical episodes are simulated using OpenMalaria, a comprehensive simulation model for malaria dynamics and interventions.
+The scenarios and output files are in /scenarios.

 The wiki is available at: https://github.com/SwissTPH/openmalaria/wiki.
 The simulations here were carried out using version 47.
 To download and compile, follow the HowTo in the User guide or the Expert guide (from the menu on the right-hand side).

 The released OpenMalaria code focuses on <i>P. falciparum</i> and the <i>P. vivax</i> components are not up to date.
 Therefore the new vivax files need to be swapped in and compiled before use.